oktadev/okta-blog/_source/_posts/2022-05-17-angular-microfrontend-auth.md

 When you do so, you'll see both applications open in your browser and how they fit together in the `shell` application running on port 4200.
 Click the **Basket** button to navigate to a new route that displays the `BasketModule` in the `mfe-basket` application.
 The sign-in button doesn't work quite yet, but we'll get it going here next.

 **Note** - _Another option I could have used for the starter is a [Nx workspace](https://nx.dev/).
-Nx has great tooling and built-in support for building micro-frontends with Webpack and Module Federation.
+Nx has great tooling and built-in support for building micro frontends with Webpack and Module Federation.
 But I wanted to go minimalistic on the project tooling so you'd have a chance to dip your toes into some of the configuration requirements._

 The `@shared` syntax might look a little unusual to you.
 You may have expected to see a relative path to the library.
 The `@shared` syntax is an alias for the library's path, which is defined in the project's `tsconfig.json` file.
 You don't have to do this.
 You can leave libraries using the relative path, but adding aliases makes your code look cleaner and helps ensure best practices for code architecture.